paperbenni/paperbenni.github.io/content/posts/coredumps.md

 crashing programs.
 I don't think even they use core dumps that often.
 They too will probably use logs and debuggers first.
 And if the program is written in an interpreted language, then the developers might not even know what a coredump is.
-Node and Electron have both managed to produce gianormous coredumps for me, and yes, it probably shouldn't be possible to write JavaScript which gets these to segfault, but if it does happen, then I WILL NOT TRY TO DECIPHER THE MEMORY OF FUCKING CHROMIUM.
+Node and Electron have both managed to produce gigantic coredumps for me, and yes, it probably shouldn't be possible to write JavaScript which gets these to segfault, but if it does happen, then I WILL NOT TRY TO DECIPHER THE MEMORY OF FUCKING CHROMIUM.
 I might send the problematic JavaScript to the